Sally Eaton: Life and career

 Eaton was born in Illinois.
 She is a professional actress and singer, best known for her performances in the original Broadway cast of the musical Hair and its original cast album; she later sang the blues professionally.
 As a member of Doric Wilson's theater company TOSOS (The Other Side of Silence) in the 1970s, she acted in Wilson's plays Now She Dances! and Street Theater.

 After her time on Broadway, in the mid-1970s Eaton migrated to the San Francisco Bay Area, becoming a third degree priestess in New Reformed Orthodox Order of the Golden Dawn.
-She practiced in the West Coast craft tradition and the California revival of the Ordo Templi Orientis.
+She practiced in the West Coast craft tradition and the California revival of Ordo Templi Orientis.

 She contributed to an early Ar nDraiocht Fein (ADF) ritual and published the music and lyrics of the songs on the album Avalon is Rising!
-Her magical background ranges from Golden Dawn and O.T.O. material to Wiccan and Druidic styles, and she has presented lectures, rituals and performances at Neo-Pagan events.
+Her magical background ranges from Golden Dawn and Ordo Templi Orientis material to Wiccan and Druidic styles, and she has presented lectures, rituals and performances at Neo-Pagan events.